 I have had a hard time getting the kidlets to eat what I am now cooking.
 I don’t cook 2 different meals for the family and myself.
 It has proven really hard to get them to even try the food.
 Changing their tastes has proven a lot more difficult than I expected.
 My fussy eater, Koko, has been the least difficult in trying the new food and has taken to the change well.
 The girls…. not so much.

 The chicken soup was a hit once they actually tried it.
 I’ll definitely be making this again.
-Using left over chicken meat work just as well, if not better.
+Using left over chicken meat works just as well, if not better.

-In a large heavy bottom pot, fry the celery, garlic and onion in the oil until translucent.
+In a large heavy bottom pot, fry the celery, garlic and onion in the oil until the onion is translucent

 Add the carrots and courgettes and fry until the vegetables start to soften